Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 - Finishing loading and saving

 Impediments:
-- Jacob has to go to work at 16:00
+- Jakob has to go to work at 16:00
-- Niklas also has to go to work today
+- Niclas also has to go to work today

 Next time:
 - Monday the 10th of April at 10:00 (Nikolaj joins via skype)